ENSCMA2/overtext-history/README.md

 Then go to <http://127.0.0.1:5000/>

-If that doesn't work check, the URL given in the terminal by the command above.
+If that doesn't work, check the URL given in the terminal by the command above.
 The most likely thing is that a different port number was chosen.
 If you see an import error, `pip install` the package that is said to be missing, and try `flask run` again (and repeat for each import error until it works).

 To stop the server, use CTRL+C.